| Current

 This new and vital

-initiative seeks to provide emergency responders with vital
+initiative seeks to provide emergency responders with

 information when responding to a crisis at the home of an individual